RuofanChen/Olympic-Data-Visualization/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

 * Q1: Do most countries perform differently in the Winter Olympics and the Summer Olympics?
 Use a map to display the number of medals won by each country.
-According to the year and the type of Olympic Games.
 * Q2: How does GDP affect a country's performance?
 Use GDP and population data from 2015.
 * Q3: Wants to see the athlete with the most medals?
 Use a bar chart to show the total number of medals, type of medals, the year of the medal and the event in which the medal was awarded.
 * Q4: Does the number of gold medals in a country change over time?
 Can we see the trend?